rbartelme/phenophasebbn/Reports/June19_2020_OrdinalMarkovianDataReport.md

       1. created an averaged network structure using arcs that appear with a frequency higher than a threshold estimated from the graphs themselves
       2. SNPs that were isolated nodes were dropped
       3. Missing data were imputed using the `impute` R package
   * Results were similar to multivariate genomic best linear unbiased predictors, but were slightly more flexible in that there is no formal distinction between predictors and responses in Bayesian Networks
+  * It would be beneficial to search for code for the authors' analyses to see how the SNP data were preprocessed

 ---